jxson/website/content/concepts/rpc.md

 # VDL

 The Vanadium Definition Language (VDL) enables interoperability between software components executing in different computing environments.
-For example, a frontend Android client written in Java running on a mobile phone may wish to communicate with a backend written in Go running in the cloud.
+For example, an Android application written in Java running on a mobile phone may wish to communicate with a backend written in Go running in the cloud.

 VDL has a well-defined type system and semantics that specify the baseline